younghasuh/FLSJstagingdispersers/README.md

 Files:
 - `subordinatedispersal.xlsx`  contains data extracted from the long-term Access database collected and managed by the Avian Ecology Lab at [Archbold Biological Station](https://www.archbold-station.org/).
+-`survival.xlsx` contains values for calculating survival and probability of becoming a breeder, based on figure 1.